cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-analog-0-to-10v.md

 The [JUNTEK DPM8624 60V24A Programmable DC DC Step Down Power Supply Buck Converter with RS485 communication](https://de.aliexpress.com/item/1005001585380236.html) is by far the most powerful device in my list from above.
 It is in principle a programmable laboratory power supply, just not from AC to DC, but from DC to DC.
-If you go to the aliexpress web-site and scroll down you will find the link to the [DPM8600_EN_manual.pdf](http://68.168.132.244/DPM8600_EN_manual.pdf).
+If you go to the AliExpress web-site and scroll down you will find the link to the [DPM8600_EN_manual.pdf](http://68.168.132.244/DPM8600_EN_manual.pdf).
 You can find an overview of all documents at http://68.168.132.244/DPM8600/material.html among which is also a [DPM8600 series communication protocol in English](http://68.168.132.244/DPM8600/Communication_protocol_en.pdf).

-The variant of the DPM8624 that I have is controlable via a RS485 interface and it came along with a [USB to RS485 Converter Adapter](https://www.amazon.de/gp/product/B016IG6X7I/).
+The variant of the DPM8624 that I have is controllable via a RS485 interface and it came along with a [USB to RS485 Converter Adapter](https://www.amazon.de/gp/product/B016IG6X7I/).

 It took me quite some time to understand, but it seems that the three protocols UART, RS232 and RS485 are all the same except that the voltage levels